 – Accessible at MLA David Eby‘s office (2909 W. Broadway)

-Swap, donate or pickup seeds at Main Street Village events and local community events, such as Village Vancouver demo villages at Main Street Car Free Day, Riley Park Festival, and Autumn Shift Harvest Festival.
+– Swap, donate or pickup seeds at Main Street Neighbourhood Village events including monthly workshops at Little Mountain Riley Park Neighbourhood House (3981 Main St) and community events such as Village Vancouver demo villages at Main Street Car Free Day

 Marpole Oakridge Neighbourhood Food Network

-Seed library is available at Village Vancouver’s workshops and events in Marpole Oakridge.
+Seed library is available at Village Vancouver’s workshops and events in Marpole Oakridge at Marpole Oakridge Community Centre (990 W. 59th Ave) and elsewhere.

 – Available at some urban farming and food-related events at Gordon Neighbourhood House (1019 Broughton St)